 Your conviction will be tested

-With the recent standoff on the borders and elections around the corner, the markets are in for a wild ride.
+With the recent global events surrounding COVID-19, the markets are in for a tough period.
 It will see many winners as well as losers in the short run.
-But if one were a betting person, the odds will invariably favor the ones who keep the long-term picture in mind.
+But if one were a betting person, the odds will invariably favour the ones who keep the long-term picture in mind.

 If an investor had panicked and sold out and failed to participate in the strong years (i.e., if the investor had not participated in years where gains were > 25%), instead of making 34x over the 27 year period, the investor would have barely doubled the money in the same period (which translates to 1.0% pa or Rs 100, instead of becoming Rs 3,400, would have grown to just Rs 132).